enkidevs/curriculum/javascript/core/numbers/base-conversion.md

 category: how to
 ---

-# Base conversion
+# Base Conversion

 ---

 ## Content

 Base conversion for numerical values in JavaScript is easily achievable with the help of `toString` and `parseInt` functions.

 ### toString